Dr. Mandy Morrill, NCC, LMHC

 • LMHC

 Dr. Mandy Morrill is a Nationally Board-Certified Counselor (NCC) and a Licensed Mental Health Counselor (LMHC).
 She has a strong belief in the ability of people to heal and change.
-She received a Doctorate in Counseling and a Master’s degree in mental health counseling, both from nationally accredited programs.
-Dr. Morrill has practiced, supervised, researched, and taught in a wide variety of specialty areas of mental health and wellness.
-She has experience working with individuals, couples, families & groups regarding a multitude of issues including grief, depression, anxiety, self-esteem, trauma, and life transitions (such as job transitions, moving, and divorce).
+She received a Doctorate in Counseling and a Master’s degree in Mental Health Counseling, both from nationally accredited programs.
+Dr. Morrill has practiced, supervised, researched, and taught in a wide variety of specialty areas within mental health and wellness.
+She has experience working with individuals, couples, families, and groups on a multitude of issues including grief, depression, anxiety, self-esteem, trauma, and life transitions (such as job changes, relocation, and divorce).

 Issues Treated